Welcome

 24 April

-5 pm - Office Hours w/Adnan Husain
+5 pm - Office Hours 30: Iran vs. Estekbar Empire w/Adnan Husain

-7 pm - The After Hours Show S03E00
+7 pm - The After Hours Show S03E48

 On tonight’s show: